univention/univention-corporate-server/doc/architecture/components/management-system.rst

 * :ref:`component-domain-management` to centrally manage the domain settings and objects in the domain database.

-* :ref:`component-system-management` for managing UCS systems, services and apps.
+* :ref:`component-system-management` to manage UCS systems, services and apps.

 * :ref:`component-configuration-registry` to store configuration settings for